-Figure 16: Aggregation and fragmentation
+Figure 23: Aggregation and fragmentation

-An A-MSDU may optionally be fragmented.
-In the example, the A-MSDU, consisting of the three MSDUs A, B and C are divided into two fragments and wrapped in an MPDU each.
-The MPDU includes a new sequence number, serving reassembly of the A-MSDU at the receiver.
-That sequence number does not have to be acknowledged by the recipient device.
-However, each MSDU in an A-MSDU has its sequence number associated in the MSDU Aggregation element.
-These sequence numbers must be acknowledged by the receiver if the Frame Control element of the MPDU has the Ack Request bit set.

-Disaggregation procedure
+Deaggregation procedure

-If a device receives an A-MSDU data frame, it shall first check integrity of the whole MPDU based on the MPDU FCS field.
+If a device receives an A-MSDU data MPDU, it shall first check integrity of the whole MPDU based on the MPDU FCS field.
 If the MPDU was received without errors, the device shall acknowledge the corresponding sequence number of the MPDU.